DEXA Scan in Mobile, AL

-Depending on the equipment used and the parts of the body being examined, the test takes between 10 and 30 minutes.
+Depending on the equipment used and the parts of the body being examined, this particular imaging test may take between 10 to 30 minutes.

 - You may be asked to undress and put on a gown.

 - You’ll lie on a padded table with an X-ray generator below and a detector (an imaging device) above.
 It is important that you remain as still as possible during the procedure to ensure a clear and useful image.

 - When evaluating bone loss in the spine and hip where most osteoporosis-related fractures happen: